alxfed/alxfed.github.io/_posts/2018-03-17-Reason-and-Chance.markdown

 2. (mathematics) a quantity which during a calculation is assumed to vary or be capable of varying in value.
-3. experimental variable - (statistics) a variable whose values are independent of changes in the values of other variables.<br><br>
+3. experimental variable - (statistics) a variable whose values are independent of changes in the values of other variables.<br>

+__experiment__ -
+1. A test under controlled conditions that is made to demonstrate a known truth, to examine the validity of a hypothesis, or to determine the efficacy of something previously untried.<br>

 I will mark the words with a superscript like this: chance<sup>2</sup>, reason<sup>1</sup> when there can be a confusion as to what meaning of the word I'm using in a sentence.<br>

-&nbsp;&nbsp;&nbsp;&nbsp;There was no doubt a lack of interest in studying the relationship between explainable and random aspects of reality surrounding us.<br><br>
+&nbsp;&nbsp;&nbsp;&nbsp;There was no lack of interest in studying the relationship between explainable/causal and random aspects of reality surrounding us.
+Pretty much every philosopher of the past worth his salt had an opinion on this subject.
+Maybe that is why the relatively simple meaning of this duality is still so blurred and uncertain for many.<br><br>

 Later.